Free Things to Do in Arkansas

 Visit the 1920s: Virtually unchanged since the 1920s, downtown Hardy is a shopping destination for antiques and crafts.
 Historic downtown Hardy boasts 43 buildings on the National Register of Historic Places.

-Burns Park: North Little Rock's Burns Park, at 1,575 acres, is one of the largest city parks in the nation and even has a covered bridge.
+Burns Park: North Little Rock's Burns Park, at 1,575 acres, is one of the largest city parks in the nation and even has a covered bridge. **Editor's note - Burns Park was directly hit by a tornado April 2023 and portions of the park are currently closed for cleanup and renovations.

 The Old Mill: An authentic reproduction of a water-powered grist mill, The Old Mill in North Little Rock appears in the opening scene of the classic 1939 movie, "Gone with the Wind."
 Tour guides available by appointment.